Abhi6722/Toodle-Meet/README.md

 ## Using Toodle Meet

-Using Jitsi Meet is straightforward, as it's browser based.
-Head over to [meet.jit.si](https://meet.jit.si) and give it a try.
+Using Toodle Meet is straightforward, as it's browser based.
+Head over to [toodlemeet.abhi6722.in](https://toodlemeet.abhi6722.in) and give it a try.
 It's anonymous, scalable and free to use.
 All browsers are supported!

 ## Running your own instance